Blackheath Blue Mountains views

 Fancy more walking?

-If you have stopped at Katoomba for lunch, then you can take the 685 Katoomba to North Wentworth Falls bus, ask the driver to drop you at the Fletcher St & Falls Rd stop.
-From here walk 850m to the Wentworth Falls Track.
+Catch the 685 bus from Katoomba towards North Wentworth Falls and ask the driver for the Fletcher St & Falls Rd stop.
+From there it’s an 850m walk to the Wentworth Falls Track.

 Wentworth Falls